 - Anxious People Can Travel Too (And Here’s How!)

-What are you main tips for anxious solo travelers?
+What are you main tips for addressing pre-travel anxiety?
 How do you deal with your anxiety on the road?
 Share your awesome tips for anxious solo travelers in the comments!